Zgoss/COP1500-project-1/README.md

 12. Complete independent program (2 hours)
 ### Logs
 - week one: completed why we programed - 3+hrs.
 Learned the very basics and fundamentals of programming.
 Was taught how to install and use python at a beginner level.
-- week two: completed variables and expressions - 2hrs.
+- week two: completed variables and expressions - 3hrs.
 Learned about type and its' usefulness.Learned about variables, constants, prompts, and many other programming terms.
 Also learned about statements and functions.Also learned the importance of indenting or nesting
 - week three: completed conditional code - 3hrs. learned about comparision operators, sequential execution, and multi-way execution. .
 Also learned the try and except dynamic
-- week four:
+- week four: completed functions - 2hrs.
+Learned about functions such as def, max, and min.
+Also learned about arugments and parameters.
+The return function was also spoken about in this module.
 - week five: